 1826

-The Guildhall Museum opens in the City of London originally as part of the Guildhall Library and has a strong archaeology focus.
+The Guildhall Museum opens in the City of London – originally as part of the Guildhall Library and with a strong archaeology focus.
 Its first acquisition was a fragment of Roman mosaic from Tower Street in the City of London.
 It later moved to new premises in 1872.

 1912

 The original London Museum opens with a collection focused on modern objects, paintings, and costumes.
-Originally based at Kensington Palace near Hyde Park, and then later in 1814 relocates to Lancaster House in the West End.
+Originally based at Kensington Palace near Hyde Park, in 1814 it relocated to Lancaster House in the West End.

 1940s